Ana-Wan/ScheduleHelper-project/backend/README.md

 #### To run scripts for local database:

 ### You can try this:
-python3 ./database/scripts/execute_sql.py -f createtables -u yourUsername -p yourPassword
+python3 ./database/scripts/execute_sql.py -f createtables

 ### To Populate all data into local database:
-python3 ./database/scripts/populate_tables.py -u yourUsername -p yourPassword

-### To Populate specific table into local database:
-python3 ./database/scripts/populate_tables.py -t 'table_you_want_to_populate' -u yourUsername -p yourPassword
+python3 ./database/scripts/populate_tables.py

+Populating the table might take around 10 mins.